Security¶

 }

-2. Annotate your applications ServiceAccount¶
+2. Annotate your Application's ServiceAccount¶

-That steps depends on your application annotation
+This step depends on how your application is managed.

 # applications/{external,internal}/<app-name>/overlays/{sandbox,dev,prod}/kustomization.yaml